 - 1. Your input file contains integer values.
 Beware that the MAPL I/O component in GCHP does not read or write integers.
 If your data contains integers then you should reprocess the file to contain floating point values instead. - 2.
 Your data latitude and longitude dimensions are in the wrong order.
 Lat must always come before lon in your inputs arrays, a requirement true for both GCHP and GEOS-Chem Classic. - 3.
 Your 3D input data are mapped to the wrong levels in GEOS-Chem (silent error).
 If you read in 3D data and assign the resulting import to a GEOS-Chem state variable such as State_Chm or State_Met, then you must flip the vertical axis during the assignment.
 See files Includes_Before_Run.H and setting State_Chm%Species in Chem_GridCompMod.F90 for examples. - 4.
 You have a typo in either HEMCO_Config.rc or ExtData.rc.
 Error in HEMCO_Config.rc typically result in the model crashing right away.
 Errors in ExtData.rc typically result in a problem later on during ExtData read.
-Always try running with the MAPL debug flags on runConfig.sh (maximizes output to gchp.log) and Warnings and Verbose set to 3 in HEMCO_Config.rc (maximizes output to HEMCO.log) when encountering errors such as this.
+Always try running with all debug prints on in your first test with new emissions.
+See separate section on this page about turning on debug prints, or check the debug print section of runConfig.sh for instructions.
 Another useful strategy is to find config file entries for similar input files and compare them against the entry for your new file.
 Directly comparing the file metadata may also lead to insights into the problem.